Sports in Puerto Rico: American football

 Ron Rivera became the first NFL player of Puerto Rican descent when he played for the Chicago Bears in the 1980s.
 In 1986, Rivera also became the first NFL player of Puerto Rican descent to win a Super Bowl championship ring.

 Others who have played in the NFL are O.J.
 Santiago of the Atlanta Falcons, Marco Rivera who played for the Dallas Cowboys and who in 2002 became the first Puerto Rican to play in the Pro Bowl as a member of the Green Bay Packers (the first of three appearances) and Glenn Martinez who in 2005 played for the Detroit Lions, Ken Amato who played for the Tennessee Titans and Alvin Pearman who played with the Jacksonville Jaguars are of Puerto Rican descent.
 Willie Colon who was drafted by the Pittsburgh Steelers in 2006 and won Super Bowl XLIII is also of Puerto Rican descent.
 Aaron Hernandez, formerly of the New England Patriots, was also of Puerto Rican descent.
 Victor Cruz, another player of Puerto Rican descent, played for the New York Giants and was known for his salsa touchdown dance.
 While all of these players are of Puerto Rican descent, there has yet to be a Puerto Rican born NFL player.

-American Football has been played in the island for many decades, dating all the way back to the installment of American military bases.
+American Football has been played in the island for many decades, dating back to the installment of American military bases.
 Puerto Rico currently has 4 football leagues.
 PR Pee Wee league, for children 8-16, PRHSFL, for high school students, the newly created AFAF, for college students, and PRAFL, a semi-professional league.
 Although football has been in the island for so many years, it is not widely known.
 Many things attribute to this, for example lack of proper funding and advertising, lack of high school affiliated teams, both attributing to lack of good coaching.
 In July 2012, the Puerto Rico American Football Federation became a member of the International Federation of American Football.